-- TC Members shall: - be ComSoc members in good standing - be those members who have been active in the TC activities for the past three years. - participate in TC meetings - cast informed votes on TC business - be encouraged to assist in the conduct of TC business - Collaborators individuals who are not ComSoc members may participate in TC activities as collaborators. - o Subcommittees and Special Interest Groups may be formed by the TC. - Subcommittees deal with specific tasks related to the TC operations, e.g., nomination and selection of awards, TC officer elections, etc. - Special Interest Groups (SIGs) help the TC foster the scientific and technological development in topical emerging technologies within the scope of the TC.
-SIGs may be created to promote activities in well-established technologies.
+Additional details on Subcommittees and Special Interest Groups (SIGs):

+- Subcommittees deal with specific tasks related to TC operations, e.g., nomination and selection of awards, officer elections, etc. - Special Interest Groups (SIGs) help the TC foster the scientific and technological development in topical emerging technologies within the scope of the TC.
+SIGs may also be created to promote activities in well-established technologies.